What is Aboriginal Art Work and How do you Frame it?

 Mount the canvas down for a super smooth, arty look.

 In some instances, if the value of the art is not great the canvas can be mounted onto a substrate in our heat mounted press.
 This may be reversable depending on the medium.
-This is particularly great if you have an old, tatty or a creased paper or canvas work that you need brought back to life.
+Framing Aboriginal art in this way is particularly great if you have an old, tatty or a creased paper or canvas work that you need brought back to life.
 The result is amazing as the frame and glass is added for a super cool look.

 Where can I purchase authentic aboriginal art?